-Pregnancy is a time when memories are made, and you may want to cherish this moment by etching a beautiful tattoo on your body.
-But before you consider the feasibility of this idea, it is advised that you collect and understand all the information that is associated with tattoos and pregnancy so that you can make an informed choice.
+Pregnancy is a time when memories are made, and you may want to cherish this phase by etching a beautiful tattoo on your body.
+But before you consider the feasibility of this idea, it is advised that you read and understand all the information that is associated with tattoos and pregnancy so that you can make an informed decision.

 Is Getting a Tattoo During Pregnancy Considered Safe?

-While there isn’t enough research or studies about the effects of getting a tattoo while pregnant, many doctors advise against this.
-This is mainly because it can increase the risk of getting infections like HIV, Hepatitis B, and Hepatitis C. Also, since any infection that you come in contact with can reach your baby, it can be deemed unsafe to get a tattoo when you’re pregnant.
+While there isn’t enough research about the effects of getting a tattoo during pregnancy, many doctors advise against it.
+It is mainly because it can increase the risk of getting infections like HIV, Hepatitis B, and Hepatitis C. Also, since there is a chance the infection can reach your baby, if you get infected, it can be deemed unsafe to get a tattoo when you’re pregnant.

 Risks of Getting Tattoos While Pregnant